-12th Step of Alcoholics Anonymous (AA)
+The 12th Step of AA

 Spiritual Awakening and Delivering the AA Message

-After completing the 12th Step of Alcoholics Anonymous some people feel a great sense of relief, as though they have graduated the AA program.
+After completing the 12th Step, some people feel a sense of relief, as though they have graduated from the AA program.
 Although it is important to feel proud of your accomplishments, it is just as important to remember that recovery is a lifelong journey and your participation in Alcoholics Anonymous isn’t over.
 However, for some people, the sense of completing the AA program brings back their urge to drink.
 Some people feel that by completing Alcoholics Anonymous Step 12 they have proven that they are capable of living a sober life and can drink alcohol in moderation.

-Alcohol Dependency Treatment
+Alcohol Addiction Treatment

 Finding Help for Alcohol Addiction

-However, if you or a loved one need detox support or addiction treatment, you may benefit from attending treatment at a dedicated rehab facility.
-American Addiction Centers (AAC) operates treatment facilities nationwide, with navigators standing by 24/7 to help you get admitted into treatment.
+If you’re ready to get help with alcohol addiction, visit the AA website to find a support group near you.
+Many secular programs may help you achieve or maintain recovery.
+However, if you or a loved one needs detox support or addiction treatment, you may benefit from attending treatment at a dedicated rehab facility.
+American Addiction Centers (AAC) operates treatment facilities nationwide, with professional admissions navigators standing by 24/7 to help you get admitted into treatment.
 Our addiction helpline may also be able to help connect you with rehabs near you.
 To speak to an admissions navigator, call .

 Next: Alcoholics Anonymous Overview